verus-lang/verus/source/docs/guide/src/iterator-specs-finite.md

 ### 2. The `next` method

 This is an ordinary Rust `Iterator` implementation with no Verus-specific annotations.
-It uses the type invariant to prove that it meets the Verus specification for `next()`.
+It uses the type invariant to prove that it meets the generic Verus specification for `Iterator::next()`.

 ```rust
 {{#include ../../../../examples/guide/iterators.rs:normal_iter}}